Between Shades of Gray

-Between Shades of Gray, a New York Times Best Seller, is the debut novel of Lithuanian-American novelist Ruta Sepetys.
-It follows the Stalinist repressions of the mid-20th century and follows the life of a teenage girl Lina as she is deported from her native Lithuania with her mother and younger brother, and the journey they take to a Gulag labor camp in Siberia.
-It was nominated for the 2012 CILIP Carnegie Medal and has been translated into more than 27 languages.
+Between Shades of Gray, later also published as Ashes in the Snow, is the debut novel of Lithuanian American novelist Ruta Sepetys and was first published in 2011.
+It is set during the Stalinist repressions of the mid-20th century and follows the life of a teenage girl Lina as she is deported from her native Lithuania with her mother and younger brother and the journey they take to a Gulag labor camp in Siberia.
+A New York Times Best Seller, the novel was nominated for the 2012 CILIP Carnegie Medal and has been translated into more than 27 languages.
+The novel was also adapted into the 2018 film Ashes in the Snow.